 Enough talk!
 You can have a look at the slideshow with my translations that have been published so far, or you can contact me via the contact form.

-Translations and copies in the quarterly Desigual-Magazines; Portuguese soap "Frozen Memories"; documentary "Psychedelika" on Gaia; Sneak Peek into "Der Kuss des Schurken" ("Stealing a Rogue's Kiss") by Amanda Marie Siemen, Cover of "Eine Nacht in Annwn" by Owen Jones, screenshots of webpage A Good Company, cover of "Zsofia, Klara, Eva Braun und der Pilot" by Lisa M. Hutchison.
+Translations and copies in the quarterly Desigual-Magazines; Portuguese soap "Frozen Memories"; documentary "Psychedelika" on Gaia; sneak Peek into "Der Kuss des Schurken" ("Stealing a Rogue's Kiss") by Amanda Marie Siemen, cover of "Eine Nacht in Annwn" by Owen Jones, screenshots of webpage A Good Company, cover of "Zsofia, Klara, Eva Braun und der Pilot" by Lisa M. Hutchison.

 I am not only an enthusiastic reader of books from and about all different cultures, but I also love to learn new languages.
 If I had the time, I would start a new language each year.
 I translate from English, Spanish, Catalan and Italian and can speak a bit of Basque, Swedish, and French.
 But that's not enough!
 I would love to learn Islandic, Russian, Chinese, Arabic, and many more in order to indulge in my addiction of finding logical connections between languages and cultures.